YongjoonYoun/homepage/content/authors/admin/_index.md

 I am currently a Ph.D. student in Economics at the Ohio State University.
 I was a research associate at National University of Singapore (NUS) for 2 years before joining the OSU.

 My primary research interests lie in the intersection between economics and population aging.
-Facing unprecedented changes generating vicious cycles in our society arising from population aging, I see it as our task as economists to contribute fruitfully to the public debate about these pressing economic issues of today to be part of the solution.
+Facing unprecedented changes generating vicious cycles in our society arising from population aging, I see it as our task as economists to contribute fruitfully to the public debate about these pressing economic issues of today to be a part of the solution.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.